Getting out of bed or calling out: why children do it

 Sometimes children call out or get out of bed because they genuinely need attention.
 For example, your child might need to go to the toilet, or there might be a spider on the wall.

-Also, from around nine months, children can develop separation anxiety, so they might want you to stay with them at bedtime.
+Also, from around 9 months, children can develop separation anxiety, so they might want you to stay with them at bedtime.
 Or sometimes children want to stay up with the family.

 And sometimes children might suddenly start having bedtime or sleep issues after a big change or loss in their lives.
 This can be a sign that they’re having some stress or anxiety.